tonyvu2014/business-loan-app/README.md

 The preassessment value will be sent to a third-party decision engine for the final outcome.
 The logic for application summarization and preAssessment value computation is in [AccountingService](/backend/src/accounting/accounting.service.ts)
 The third-party decision engine will response with either approving or rejecting the loan.

-## Run the apps locally
+## Setup, test and run the apps locally

+To read about how to setup, run tests and run the apps, please see the corresponding README file:

-- To setup and run the backend API: please refer to [this](backend/README.md)
+- Backend API: please refer to [this](backend/README.md)
-- To setup and run frontend app: please refer to [this](frontend/README.md)
+- Frontend app: please refer to [this](frontend/README.md)

 ## Run with docker-compose